akaurh/cse15l-lab-reports/lab-report-week-3.md

 Over the past 2 weeks we've learned how to create web servers and finding symptoms and solving bugs

 <h3>PART 1</h3>
-This is the code I ended up having for the Simple Search Engine, sadly it was able to add fine, but ran into issues when it came down to searching for the element.

-Here's the code snippet for our Simple Search Engine
+Here's the code snippet for our Simple Search Engine.
+This allows the use of remote servers to be able to add and search through an Array List that we're using as our "search engine".

 ```
 import java.io.IOException;
 import java.net.URI;